Jul på Vesterbro: Plot

 Stewart Stardust lives in an apartment in Vesterbro with his wife Vivian.
 Their son, Danny, is a drug addict just released on parole, and he moves in with them.
-A sociologist for the public authorities, Arne Nougatgren, is checking up on Danny, as a condition for his parole is that he has a well-functioning home, and that somebody can provide for him.
+A social worker for the public authorities, Arne Nougatgren, is checking up on Danny, as a condition for his parole is that he has a well-functioning home, and that somebody can provide for him.
 Stewart own a mobile hot dog stand (pølsevogn) placed on Christiansborg square, but his income is threatened when its engine is stolen.
-The family's financial troubles increases when Danny makes Randi, a drug-addict prostitute, pregnant, and she starts demanding child support from Danny after giving birth two days later, and when their landlord Greta threatens to kick them out if they do not pay the rent they are behind on.
-A Muslim named Kefir offers to repair the hot dog stand for free, and have a Russian, Igor, providing him spare parts.
-At the same time, a news speaker reports of fear of a terror attack against an international summit held at Christiansborg, specifically from a terror organisation called "Yellow Crescent" that seemingly cooperates with weapon smugglers from the former Soviet Union.
+The family's financial troubles increase when Danny makes Randi, a drug-addict prostitute, pregnant, and she starts demanding child support from Danny after giving birth two days later, and when their landlord Greta threatens to kick them out if they do not pay the rent they are behind on.
+A Muslim named Kefir offers to repair the hot dog stand for free, and has a Russian, Igor, providing him spare parts.
+At the same time, a news presenter reports of fear of a terror attack against an international summit held at Christiansborg, specifically from a terror organisation called "Yellow Crescent" that seemingly cooperates with weapon smugglers from the former Soviet Union.

-While Stewart and Danny attempts to convince Arne that family is bonding, Arne decides to get more involved with the family, much to Stewart and Danny's dismal.
+While Stewart and Danny attempts to convince Arne that the family is well-functioning, Arne decides to get more involved with the family, much to Stewart and Danny's dismay.
 The repair of the hot dog stand is delayed, as Kefir's spare parts keep getting stolen.
 Danny sells some "firecrackers" found in the garage (where the hot dog stand is located) to some scouts, and Arne gives them a Christmas decoration made of plastic explosive (thinking it is clay); in both instances the news report of explosions involving scouts.
 Kefir buys spare parts from Igor for two million kroner, who is handed to him in a red suitcase.
-While Igor passes out from drinking, Stewart opens the box with spare parts and finds something that resembles a bomb or a missile, and he and Danny concludes that is must be a new engine.
+While Igor passes out from drinking, Stewart opens the box with spare parts and finds something resembling a bomb or a missile, and he and Danny concludes that is must be a new engine.
 Shortly thereafter, news report that nuclear warheads from the Soviet Union cost several millions kroner on the black market.
 Danny can not unlock the suitcase, and sells it locked for 300 kroner.
 When Igor finds out, he demands it back and threatens to kill Danny.